 C) EXPERIENTIAL COMPONENT.
 You must participate in at least one significant experience that immerses you in the field(s) that you are considering.
 This requirement may be met by an approved course, an academic internship for credit, or an experience (paid or unpaid) that is not for credit.
 You must include a summary of the experience (including logistics like hours spent) and what you learned from it, to include in your portfolio.

 D) CAREER RESEARCH.
 This part of the Biomedical Studies Concentration provides you with a context for learning about different careers that might suit your talents, interests, and motivations.
 Completion of the requirements will involve utilizing the excellent resources of the Piper Center, and there are many other places to go for information.
 For example, ExploreHealthCareers.org is a very useful general resource, and the Biomedical Studies web page contains a resources page.
-You must attend a Piper Center “Exploring Careers in the Biomedical Sciences” workshop as part of this requirement (see the Piper Center calendar - there are usually two per semester), and complete Career Exploration Worksheets for each of three different potential careers for your portfolio.
+You must complete a Career Exploration Worksheet for each of three different potential careers for your portfolio.

 F) PARTICIPATE IN CAREER-RELATED EVENTS.
 Attend at least four career-related events that are pertinent to your potential career choices.
 You can attend any event that helps you learn about a career of interest to you, or about an issue important to a career of interest to you.
 For at least four events attended, record the event title and date, and include a paragraph describing what you gained from attending that event.
 Please do attend more than four events!
 However, you only need to write up four events for your portfolio.